Türkmenbaşy, Turkmenistan: Transport

-The city is important as transport junction, formed by seaport with ferry terminal, airport and railway station.
+The city plays an important role as a transport junction, formed by its seaport with a ferry terminal, and the airport and railway station.
 The M37 highway links the seaport to points east.
 The P-18 highway runs west from the seaport to Awaza, then north to the border with Kazakhstan.

 Seaport

-Turkmenbashy International Seaport is Turkmenistan's major seaport and sea link to the West.
+Turkmenbashi International Seaport is Turkmenistan's major seaport and sea link to the West.
 Ferry service connects Türkmenbaşy to Baku, Azerbaijan, which is about 260 kilometers across the Caspian Sea.
 It is the western terminus of the Trans-Caspian railway, which connects the city to Turkmenistan's capital Ashgabat and points further east.